waggle-sensor/summer2024/khan/README.md

-# MCS ANL Blog (Summer 2024)
+# MCS ANL Blog

 ## Preface

-Computer Vision (CV), a field of Artificial Intelligence (AI), allows computers to interpret visual data from various sources like images and videos.
-It involves acquisition, processing, analysis, and understanding of digital images to extract high-dimensional data from the real world, producing numerical or symbolic information for machine use.
-In image analysis, computers interpret images as matrices of numbers representing pixel color or intensity.
-Techniques like image classification, object detection, and semantic segmentation are commonly used.
-Video analytics extends this approach to analyze video footage over time, extracting valuable insights such as counting people or identifying specific objects.
-Deep learning, a subset of machine learning, plays a pivotal role in image and video analysis by utilizing neural networks to learn data patterns.
-In the context of video and image analysis, deep learning algorithms are utilized for object detection and tracking, as well as action recognition.
-Popular techniques include Convolutional Neural Networks (CNNs) and models like Mask R-CNN, YOLOv3, YOLOR, and YOLOv7.
-These techniques empower AI/ML models to comprehend the content of images and videos, enabling the identification of objects and actions within visual data.
+Computer Vision (CV), a subset of Artificial Intelligence (AI), enables computers to interpret visual data from images and videos by acquiring, processing, and analyzing digital images to extract meaningful information.
+Techniques such as image classification, instance segmentation, semantic segmentation, and object detection are widely used in CV.
+Deep learning algorithms such as convolutional neural networks (CNNs) are essential for tasks like tracking objects and recognizing actions.
+CV empowers AI models, like large language models (LLMs), to efficiently understand and identify objects and activities within visual data, thereby enhancing their ability to comprehend and generate insights from multimedia content.

+The primary objective of this project is to leverage the notion of object recognition, a particular CV task, in conjunction with an LLM to aid users in discovering, downloading, and asking about relevant images or videos.
+Dense captioning, especially when enriched with sufficient temporal data gleaned from videos, significantly enhances descriptive capabilities.

+## Further Research

+While there are many areas to improve upon for LLMs, like regarding [efficiency](https://arxiv.org/abs/2406.02528) or architectures (transformers, RNNs, Mamba)

+A generalized action representation somewhat like [Husky](https://arxiv.org/abs/2406.06469) could boost the LLM usefulness for this application.

+Regarding LLM, popular architectures such as transformers, RNNs, and Mamba have drawbacks, including non-determinism and unreliable memory.
+To address these issues, a Generalized Action Representation (GAR) could be a possible research avenue.
+Regarding the LLM, architectures such as the popular transformer approach as well as RNN and Mamba have a number of drawbacks.
+Floating point operations in parallel programming patterns is a one factor for why LLMs are not deterministic.
+Other weaknesses include conflicting information and unreliable parametric memory.
+While a RAG could reduce hallucinations, it does not solve them.
+To overcome these problems, a Generalized Action Representation (GAR) can be possible research with the idea current architectures are inherently not the right approach for specialized tasks (no more or less) in an LLM, regardless of the amount of data available.
+[Husky](https://arxiv.org/abs/2406.06469)

+I often research using [Google Scholar](https://scholar.google.com) and [Papers With Code](https://paperswithcode.com).

+## Weekly Goals

+- Week 1: Summarize and propose project improvements, scope, and milestones.
+- Week 2: Define the technologies that will be used to achieve the proposed milestones.

 ## June 3rd

-- Attended orientation program, gaining insights into culture, policies, and procedures.
+- Attended orientation, gaining insights into culture, policies, and procedures.
 - Located cubicles and office space for the MCS division.

 ## June 4th